-H. Withdrawal of EMT Training Program Approval:
+G. Withdrawal of EMT Training Program Approval:

 - 1. Failure to comply with the provisions of this policy/California regulation may result in SCEMSA denial, probation, suspension, or revocation of the program approval. - 2.
 The requirements for training program noncompliance notification and actions are as follows: - a.
-SCEMSA shall provide notification of noncompliance to the EMT training.
+SCEMSA shall provide notification of noncompliance to the EMT training. - b.
 Program provider found in violation.
-The notification shall be in writing and sent. by certified mail to the EMT training program course director. - b.
-Within 15 working days from receipt of the noncompliance notification, the EMT training program shall submit in writing, by certified mail, to SCEMSA one of the following: - Evidence of compliance, or - A plan to comply within sixty (60) calendar days from the day of receipt of the notification of noncompliance. - c.
+The notification shall be in writing and sent. - c. by certified mail to the EMT training program course director. - d.
+Within 15 working days from receipt of the noncompliance notification, the EMT training program shall submit in writing, by certified mail, to SCEMSA one of the following: - i.
+Evidence of compliance, or - ii.
+A plan to comply within sixty (60) calendar days from the day of receipt of the notification of noncompliance. - a.
 Within 15 working days from receipt of the EMT training program's response, or within 30 calendar days from the noncompliance notification mailing date if no response is received from the EMT training program, SCEMSA shall issue a decision letter by certified mail to the California EMS Authority and the EMT training program.
-The letter shall identify the decision of SCEMSA to take one (1) or more of the following actions: - Accept the evidence of compliance provided. - Accept the plan for meeting compliance. - Place the training program on probation. - Suspend or revoke the training program approval. - d.
+The letter shall identify the decision of SCEMSA to take one (1) or more of the following actions: - i.
+Accept the evidence of compliance provided. - ii.
+Accept the plan for meeting compliance. - iii.
+Place the training program on probation. - iv.
+Suspend or revoke the training program approval. - b.
 The decision letter shall also include, but not be limited to, the following:

-- Date of decision by SCEMSA - Specific provisions found non-compliant by SCEMSA if applicable; and - The probation or suspension effective and ending date, if applicable; and - The revocation effective date, if applicable. - e.
-If the EMT training program found non-compliant does not respond to the SCEMSA-issued notice of noncompliance, as indicated in this section, SCEMSA may uphold the noncompliance finding and initiate a probation, suspension, or revocation action as described in this section. - f.
+- i.
+Date of decision by SCEMSA - ii.
+Specific provisions found non-compliant by SCEMSA if applicable; and - iii.
+The probation or suspension effective and ending date, if applicable; and - iv.
+The revocation effective date, if applicable. - c.
+If the EMT training program found non-compliant does not respond to the SCEMSA-issued notice of noncompliance, as indicated in this section, SCEMSA may uphold the noncompliance finding and initiate a probation, suspension, or revocation action as described in this section. - d.
 SCEMSA shall establish the probation, suspension, or revocation effective dates no sooner than 60 days after the date of the decision letter, as described in this section.

-I. Site Inspections:
+H. Site Inspections: